WITH THE WHOLE CHILD IN MIND

 Frisco Montessori Academy offers a unique Montessori approach to music study through the use of manipulatives such as bells, tone bars, recorders, and rhythm instruments to foster sound recognition and experience with different tonal relationships.
 Lessons are built upon the elements of vocal development, listening, movement, notation and concept development.
 The children also learn to appreciate famous composers and their timeless musical creations.
 Elementary students meet twice weekly, Primary students meet once weekly, and Pre-Primary students meet four times weekly.

-Elementary Physical Education Elementary P.E. at FMA utilizes the Physical Education Program, Tandalay All-Out-Play.
+Elementary and Middle School P.E. at FMA utilizes the Physical Education Program, Tandalay All-Out-Play.
 The emphasis of this program is to help children get fit through the power of positive play.
 It is a standard-based P.E. curriculum that focuses on student success and enjoyment as they become better movers and more active participants.
-Elementary P.E. meets twice weekly.
+Elementary and Middle School P.E. meets twice weekly.

 Movement To reinforce the Montessori philosophy relating activity as the one factor that stimulates and produces development, FMA incorporates movement as a part of its program.
 Children participate in activities such as the parachute, ribbons, hula-hoops, jump ropes, and ball games.These activities build on hand-eye coordination, gross-motor skills and teamwork in our well-equipped, half-court gymnasium.